Glossary

 The numerical format used to represent weights and activations.

-fp32(32-bit float) is most accurate;fp16/bf16(16-bit) halves memory usage and doubles throughput on modern tensor cores;int8andint4further reduce memory at the cost of accuracy. - Progressive Lowering
+fp32(32-bit float) is most accurate;fp16/bf16(16-bit) halves memory and doubles throughput on Tensor Cores;int8andint4further reduce memory at the cost of accuracy.
+Lower precision increases Arithmetic Intensity by reducing bytes per operation.
+Slides: Vol I Ch 10 – Model Compression - Progressive Lowering

 - PUE (Power Usage Effectiveness)